 - Ecclesiastes – a lament

-- Song of Solomon – a vivid and sometime erotic poetry professed from one lover to another
+- Song of Solomon – a vivid and sometimes erotic collection of poetry professed from one lover to another

 So yes, since Job falls more closely in line with these types of books, it initially seems logical to group them all together in one area regardless of where they fall on the historical timeline.
 With that then, Job doesn’t surface in the cannon until book 18th along with its poetic counterparts.